ColeCampton/colecampton.github.io/SIBS.md

 type: "projects"
 ---
 # Summer Institute in Biostatistics
-In 2015 I particpated in [Emory University's Summer Institute in Biostatistics](https://sph.emory.edu/departments/bios/sibs/index.html) funded by [The National Heart, Lung and Blood Institute](https://www.nhlbi.nih.gov/research/training/summer-institute-biostatistics-t15).
+In 2015 I participated in [Emory University's Summer Institute in Biostatistics](https://sph.emory.edu/departments/bios/sibs/index.html) funded by [The National Heart, Lung and Blood Institute](https://www.nhlbi.nih.gov/research/training/summer-institute-biostatistics-t15).

 As part of this program we investigate the risk factors associated with Chronic Kidney Disease.
 # Introduction